PRO Veterans Act of 2025

 Key Provisions

-- Establishes the Veterans Experience Office led by a Chief Veterans Experience Officer who reports directly to the VA Secretary
+- Establishes a Veterans Experience Office led by a Chief Veterans Experience Officer.

 Evidence Chain: